Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 - Accommodation and meals (only as part of a travel expense where you are away from home overnight)

-- Decline in value (depreciation) on computers and other devices (study use % only)
+- The decline in value (depreciation) on computers and other devices (study use % only)

 - Home office expenses (utilities, internet)